 The bar had been frequented by other travellers and holiday-makers, whilst The First Cut is the Deepest had croaked out from small loudspeakers, hidden amongst the jumble of warming pans, huge earthenware jugs, horse brasses and other dust-covered memorabilia of the brewing and farming industries.

 “D’you know, I went into Mellors this morning,” said Sandra one night.
-“Susan was serving old Mrs. Mutton, didn’t even look in my direction.
+“Susan was serving old Mrs. Mutton, she didn’t even look in my direction.
 Then Trevor Simons came in, in his filthy overalls, and she served him next!”

 “You should have said you were there first.”

 “Well, I was taken aback … and embarrassed.
 He never spoke or looked at me and Susan didn’t apologise.
 In fact, she was quite abrupt with me.
 I asked for two pounds of their local sausages and she practically threw them at me!”

 Sighing, I said, “I don’t know what their problem is, I’ve never met such unfriendly, miserable buggers.”

 Sandra came and put her arms around me, hugging me tight.
 She laid her head on my shoulders.
 “Mike, darling, let’s move away, somewhere nice.
 Somewhere where people give you the time of day, you know, chat … and smile even.”